rlaf99/KestrelCgi/README.md

 ## How it works

-KestrelCgi provides an abstract class `CgiHttpContext`, which can be de

-Derive from the abstract class `CgiHttpContext` and implement `GetCgiExecutionInfo` to provide `CgiExecutionInfo` to the base. `CgiExecutionInfo` gives necessary information on how to execute a CGI program.
+Derive from the abstract class `CgiHttpContext` and implement `GetCgiExecutionInfo` to provide `CgiExecutionInfo` to `CgiHttpContext`. `CgiExecutionInfo` gives necessary information on how to execute a CGI program.

 Here is an example from See [Demo\Program.cs]: